Enterprise AI Value Realisation After Go-Live: From Deployment to Adoption

 This also addresses a common barrier to AI adoption: variability in technical confidence.
 Not everyone in an organisation is comfortable experimenting with new tools or figuring out how to apply AI to their specific tasks.
 But most teams have at least one person who is.
 If that person can configure the AI in ways that benefit the whole team, adoption spreads without requiring everyone to become technically proficient.

-The ROI impact is measurable.
-Teams where someone has built custom workflows or agents tailored to their needs show higher usage rates and report greater productivity gains than teams using only the default configurations.
-The investment in enabling superusers to build for their teams often returns more value than additional central IT resources spent on configuration.
+The ROI impact can be measurable.
+In many cases, teams where someone has built custom workflows or agents tailored to their needs tend to show higher usage rates and report greater productivity gains than teams using only the default configurations.
+The investment in enabling superusers to build for their teams can, in many organisations, return more value than equivalent investment in centralised IT configuration resources.

 Enterprises that operationalise this well identify who these people are early, give them access to training and configuration tools, and create internal recognition for those who build solutions that other teams can use.
+A structured superuser programme formalises this approach and makes it repeatable across business units.
 This is not the same as making them responsible for enterprise-wide support.
 It is recognising that distributed configuration capability, when supported appropriately, accelerates value realisation in ways that centralised deployment cannot match.

 Training teaches people how the platform works.
 It does not teach them how to integrate the AI into their specific daily work, because training cannot account for the variability of roles, workflows, and problems across an organisation.
 This is where AI champion programs add value that training alone does not provide.